Jschmuckler/image-crusher/README.md

      - The image is resized to the configured height while maintaining aspect ratio and orientation
      - The image is converted to WebP format for better compression
      - The processed file is uploaded to a `THUMBS` subdirectory
-   - For videos (in development):
+   - For videos:
-     - The video is streamed rather than fully downloaded
+     - The video is streamed rather than fully downloaded to save memory
+     - Video quality settings are selected based on the original file size
-     - FFmpeg is used to extract key frames
+     - FFmpeg is used to compress the video to either MPEG-TS or WebM format
-     - A WebP thumbnail is created from the extracted frame
+     - A WebP thumbnail is extracted from an appropriate frame
+     - The compressed video is uploaded to a `COMPRESSED` subdirectory
-     - The processed file is uploaded to a `THUMBS` subdirectory
+     - The thumbnail is uploaded to a `THUMBS` subdirectory

 2. **Bulk Processing**: For existing files, the bulk processing feature:
    - Recursively scans the specified folder for supported files